buikevin96/Quicklaunch-App/README.md

 # Quicklaunch-App
-Android App that goes to multiple screens
+Android App that goes to multiple screens and opens a Google tab.